 These are given to you to help you carry out your role as a councillor more effectively and are not to be used for business or personal gain.
-They should be used in accordance with the purpose for which they have been provided and the local authority's own policies regarding their use.
+They should be used in accordance with the purpose for which they have been provided and the local authority's own policies regarding their use.]

-8. Complying with the Code of Conduct as a Councillor:
+8. Complying with the Code of Conduct

-- 8.1 I undertake Code of Conduct training provided by my local authority. - 8.2 I cooperate with any Code of Conduct investigation and/or determination. - 8.3 I do not intimidate or attempt to intimidate any person who is likely to be involved with the administration of any investigation or proceedings. - 8.4 I comply with any sanction imposed on me following a finding that I have breached the Code of Conduct.
+- 8.1 I undertake Code of Conduct training provided by my local authority. - 8.2 I co-operate with any Code of Conduct investigation and/or determination. - 8.3 I do not intimidate or attempt to intimidate any person who is likely to be involved with the administration of any investigation or proceedings. - 8.4 I comply with any sanction imposed on me following a finding that I have breached the Code of Conduct.

-It is extremely important for you as a councillor to demonstrate high standards, for you to have your actions open to scrutiny and for you not to undermine public trust in the local authority or its governance.
-If you do not understand or are concerned about the local authority's processes in handling a complaint you should raise this with your Monitoring Officer.
+[It is extremely important for you as a councillor to demonstrate high standards, for you to have your actions open to scrutiny and for you not to undermine public trust in the local authority or its governance.
+You should attempt to intimidate any person, including witnesses.
+If you do not understand or are concerned about the local authority's processes in handling a complaint you should raise this with your Monitoring Officer.]